ayushgirulkar/sp500_stock/README.md

 Sort buttons highlight top gainers or losers

-Fully styled with neon green & black using Tailwind
+Fully styled with neon green & black using Tailwind......

-🙌 Credits
+🙌 Credits...
-Built by Ayush Girulkar
+Built by Ayush Girulkar.

-Data from Twelve Data
+Data from Twelve Data.